ISASMELT: Mount Isa Mines

-The third commercial copper ISASMELT plant was installed in MIM’s Mount Isa copper smelter at a cost of approximately A$100 million.
+The third commercial copper ISASMELT plant was installed in MIM's Mount Isa copper smelter at a cost of approximately A$100 million.
 It was designed to treat 104 t/h of copper concentrate, containing 180,000 t/y of copper, and it began operation in August 1992.

 A significant difference between the Mount Isa copper ISASMELT plant and all the others is that it uses an Ahlstrom Fluxflow waste heat boiler to recover heat from the furnace waste gas.
 This boiler uses a recirculating fluid bed of particles to rapidly quench the gas as it leaves the furnace, and then uses the enhanced heat transfer properties of solid–solid contact to cool the particles as they are carried past boiler tubes that are suspended in a shaft above the bed.
 The high heat transfer rate means that the Fluxflow boiler is relatively compact compared with conventional waste heat boilers and the rapid cooling of the waste gas limits the formation of sulfur trioxide ("SO3"), which in the presence of water forms sulfuric acid that can cause corrosion of cool surfaces.

-In the early years of operation, the Fluxflow boiler was the cause of significant down time, because the rate of wear of the boiler tubes was much higher than expected.
-The problems were solved by understanding the gas flows within the boiler redesigning the boiler tubes to minimise the effects of erosion.
+In its early years, the Fluxflow boiler was the cause of significant down time, because the rate of wear of the boiler tubes was much higher than expected.
+The problems were solved by understanding the gas flows within the boiler and redesigning the boiler tubes to minimise the effects of erosion.

-The life of the refractory bricks in the ISASMELT furnace was initially shorter than expected and a water cooling system was briefly considered to extend them; however, this was not installed and operational improvements have resulted in a significant extension of the life of the lining without this capital and operating expense.
-Since 1998, the refractory lining lives have exceeded the two-year design life, with lives of the 8th and 9th linings almost reaching three years.
+The life of the refractory bricks in the ISASMELT furnace was initially shorter than expected and a water cooling system was briefly considered to extend them; however, this was not installed and operational improvements resulted in a significant extension of the lining life without this capital and operating expense.
+Since 1998, the refractory lining lives have exceeded their two-year design, with lives of the 8th and 9th linings nearly reaching three years.
 The most recent lining lasted for 50 months, with the one before that lasting for 44 months.